Get insider access

 6.7 TV Shows

-The TCL Q6 is just alright for watching TV shows.
+The TCL Q6 is just okay for watching TV shows.
 It gets pretty bright in SDR and has decent reflection handling, so it can handle bright rooms with glare, although it's best to avoid placing lights or windows directly in front of the TV.
 Sadly, its processing capabilities are mediocre; its low-quality content smoothing and upscaling are inadequate, leading to macro-blocking and a soft image when watching some streaming content.
-The TV's viewing angle is also sub-par, so it's not great if you like to watch shows with people sitting around the TV, as they won't see a consistent image.
+The TV's viewing angle is also sub-par, so it's not great if you like to watch shows with big groups in a wide seating arrangement, as the image is inconsistent as you move off-center.

 Pros